-Boys: Green or white polo shirts (long or short sleeve) and khaki pants or shorts.
+Boys: Green polo shirts and white oxford shirts (long or short sleeve) and khaki pants or shorts.
+Green or green plaid ties.

-Girls: Green or white polo shirt (long or short sleeve) and khaki pants, shorts, skirts, or jumpers.
+Girls: Green polo and white oxford shirts (long or short sleeve) and khaki pants, shorts, skirts, or jumpers.
 Skirts, shorts, and jumpers must be knee length or longer.
 (Girls are permitted to wear pants under their uniform skirts in cold weather).
 Dresses and skirts should not be too short.
 Two to three inches above the middle of the knee is acceptable.
+Green plaid cross ties.